MaxPrehoda/svelte-saas-boilerplate/README.md

   - Get your [Secret API](https://dashboard.stripe.com/test/apikeys) key, and add it as an environment variable PRIVATE_STRIPE_API_KEY (`.env.local` locally, and Vercel environment for prod).
 Be sure to use test keys for development, and keep your production/live keys secret and secure.
 - Optional: theme your Stripe integration
   - Change the colors and fonts to match your brand [here](https://dashboard.stripe.com/settings/branding)
-- Update your pricing plan data to align to your stripe data
+- Update your pricing plan data to align with your stripe data
   - See `/src/routes/(marketing)/pricing/pricing.js` and Fill in all fields for each plan. stripe_price_id and stripe_product_id should only be omitted on a single “free” plan.
 Multiple free plans are not supported.
     - The product in Stripe can contain several prices for the same product (annual, monthly, etc).
-The stripe_price_id you choose to put in this json will be the default we use for the checkout experience.
+The stripe_price_id you choose to put in this JSON will be the default we use for the checkout experience.
 However, if you have more prices configured for a product configured, the user can switch between them in the management portal.
   - Set the `defaultPlanId` to the plan the user will see as their “current plan” after signup, but before subscribing to a paid plan (typically “free”).
-It should align to the plan with no stripe_price_id.
+It should align with the plan with no stripe_price_id.
   - if you want an item highlighted on `/pricing`, specify  that plan ID in `/src/routes/(marketing)/pricing/+page.svelte`
 - Update your portal configuration
   - Open [stripe portal config](https://dashboard.stripe.com/test/settings/billing/portal) and make the following changes
-    - Disallow editing email under customer information (since we allow editing in primary portal)
+    - Disallow editing email under customer information (since we allow editing in a primary portal)
     - Optional: setup a custom domain so Stripe pages use your own domain
-- Repeat steps in production environment
+- Repeat steps in a production environment

 ### Deploy To Vercel

 Vercel deployment is extremely simple.
-Go to [Vercel New Deployment](https://vercel.com/new) and import your Github repository, your app is now live but not properly hosted.
-You need to add all your environment variables in the settings panel of your vercel project, after that you are all ready to go.
+Go to [Vercel New Deployment](https://vercel.com/new) and import your GitHub repository, your app is now live but not properly hosted.
+You need to add all your environment variables in the settings panel of your Vercel project, after that, you are all ready to go.

 ### Add your content!

 After the steps above, you’ll have a working version like the demo page.
-However, it’s not branded, and doesn’t have your content.
+However, it’s not branded and doesn’t have your content.
 The following checklist helps you customize the template to make a SaaS homepage for your company.

 - Set the PUBLIC_SITE_NAME to your company name in `.env.local` and your production environment.
 - Content
-  - Add actual content for marketing homepage
+  - Add actual content for the marketing homepage
   - Add actual content for your blog (or delete the blog)
-    - Update all fields in `src/routes/(markeing)/blog/posts.json`, and replace the post pages under `src/routes/(markeing)/blog/posts` to align to the urls from posts.json.
+    - Update all fields in `src/routes/(marketing)/blog/posts.json`, and replace the post pages under `src/routes/(marketing)/blog/posts` to align to the URLs from posts.json.
-    - Alternatively remove the blog by removing the src/routes/(marketing)/blog directory, and remove any links to the blog in the header and footer.
+    - Alternatively, remove the blog by removing the src/routes/(marketing)/blog directory, and remove any links to the blog in the header and footer.
 You can always bring it back later.
-  - Add any pages you want on top of our boiler plate (about, terms of service, etc).
+  - Add any pages you want on top of our boilerplate (about, terms of service, etc).
 Be sure to add links to them in the header, mobile menu header, and footer as appropriate (`src/routes/(marketing)/+layout.svelte`).
-  - Note: if you add any dynamic content to the main marketing page, pricing page or blog, be sure to set `prerender = false` in the appropriate `+page.ts` file.
-These are currently pre-rendered and served as static assets for performance reasons, but that will break if you add server side rendering requirements.
+  - Note: if you add any dynamic content to the main marketing page, pricing page, or blog, be sure to set `prerender = false` in the appropriate `+page.ts` file.
+These are currently pre-rendered and served as static assets for performance reasons, but that will break if you add server-side rendering requirements.
 - Update SEO content
   - Update title and meta description tags for every public page.
 We include generic ones using your site name (PUBLIC_SITE_NAME), but the more specific these are the better.
-  - This done automatically for blog posts from `posts.json` metadata
+  - This is done automatically for blog posts from `posts.json` metadata
 - Style
-  - Create a new DaisyUI Theme matching your brand or use one of the built in themes from DaisyUI (see `tailwind.config.js`)
+  - Create a new DaisyUI Theme matching your brand or use one of the built-in themes from DaisyUI (see `tailwind.config.js`)
   - Update the marketing page layout `src/routes/(marketing)/+layout.svelte`: customize design, delete unwanted pages from header and footer
   - Style: make it your own look and feel.
   - Update the favicon in the `/static/` directory